Gal Gadot: Relationships and family

 In 2006, Gadot was briefly linked to Israeli swimmer Eithan Urbach.
-That same year, Gadot met her future husband, Jaron "Yaron" Varsano, (Note: While some sources have reported the spelling of her husband's name as "Yaron" and others as "Jaron", he personally uses "Jaron" on his social media accounts and in the production company the couple started.) a real estate developer from Amsterdam who grew up in a Jewish family in the Netherlands, in 2006 while she was still serving in the Israeli Army.
-The couple connected at a "chakra/yoga retreat type of party" in the Israeli desert.
+That same year, Gadot met her future husband, Jaron "Yaron" Varsano, (Note: While some sources have reported the spelling of her husband's name as "Yaron" and others as "Jaron", he personally uses "Jaron" on his social media accounts and in the production company the couple started.) a real estate developer from Amsterdam who grew up in a Jewish family in the Netherlands, while she was still serving in the Israeli Army.
+The couple connected at a "chakra/yoga retreat type of party" in the Negev.

 In 2008, during a weekend off from filming Fast & Furious 4, the couple went to Napa Valley, where Varsano proposed to Gadot.
-Later that year, on September 28, they married at the David Intercontinental Hotel in Israel.
-They reside in the Neve Tzedek neighborhood of Tel Aviv, and have four daughters, Alma born November 5, 2011, Maya born March 20, 2017, Daniella born June 29, 2021, and Ori, born February 2, 2024.
+Later that year, on 28 September, they married at the David Intercontinental Hotel in Israel.
+They reside in the Neve Tzedek neighborhood of Tel Aviv, and have four daughters, Alma born 5 November 2011, Maya born 20 March 2017, Daniella born 29 June 2021, and Ori, born 5 February 2024.

 Health

 In a 2023 interview with L'Officiel, Gadot talked about her struggles with impostor syndrome, often doubting how her work would be received.
-In February 2024, during her eighth month of pregnancy with her fourth daughter, Ori, Gadot was diagnosed with cerebral venous thrombosis, a rare type of stroke that accounts for less than 3% of all strokes.
-She was rushed to the hospital, where she underwent emergency surgery within hours.
+On 5 February 2024, during her eighth month of pregnancy with her fourth daughter, Ori, Gadot was diagnosed with cerebral venous thrombosis, a rare type of stroke that accounts for less than 3% of all strokes, after suffering from an intense headache.
+At the hospital, her pregnancy was induced and she gave birth before undergoing emergency surgery within hours.
 A year after, Gadot told Harper's Bazaar that the near-death experience made her more grateful and present in her life, reminding herself daily to slow down and go at her own pace.
 She also went public with the experience to help raise awareness.

 Influences

 Gadot has expressed admiration for Penélope Cruz, particularly for her courage, individuality, and confidence in embracing her identity.
 She appreciates how Cruz "stands up for herself and has something to say—she has her own spice, which I love.
 She is very courageous and also has an accent, but she just goes with it."
 She also recognizes Yafa Yarkoni as her "Israeli cultural hero", referring to her as "the singer of wars".
-Additionally, when asked which historical event she would like to witness, Gadot shared that she would have chosen the rally after which Yitzhak Rabin was assassinated, as it symbolized "the extreme rejection of democracy".
+Additionally, when asked which historical event she would hypothetically like to witness, Gadot shared that she would have chosen the pro-Oslo Accords rally Yitzhak Rabin attended right before he was assassinated, as it symbolized "the extreme rejection of democracy".